Bulbophyllum jaapii

 Bulbophyllum jaapii is a species of plant in the family Orchidaceae.
 It is endemic to Cameroon.
 Its natural habitat is subtropical or tropical moist montane forests.
 It was described botanically in 2001.

-The distribution and range of B. jaapii is extremely limited; confined entirely to the summit forests and scrublands of a singular mountain in Camaroon (Mount Kupe, a dormant volcano on the Western High Plateau), at elevations of approximately 1,800 meters.
+The distribution and range of B. jaapii is extremely limited; confined entirely to the summit forests and scrublands of a singular mountain in Cameroon (Mount Kupe, a dormant volcano on the Western High Plateau), at elevations of approximately 1,800 meters.
 It was first collected in November (during flowering), 1985 as a new discovery by D.W.
 Thomas and H.L.
 MacLeod, whom characterized them as locally common.
 However, despite several detailed surveys of the area a decade later, no further specimens have been collected.

 Although its habitat is situated above the elevation where local human activity could pose a significant threat, B. jaapii is more subject to catastrophic reduction in population from a singular event, such as a mudslide or forest fire, owing to its extremely small and isolated range.